Convert DOT to TXT

 Choose file to convert

-You have the option to convert your dot file to txt, as well as a variety of other formats, using our free online converter.
+You can effortlessly convert your dot file to txt, along with a multitude of other formats, using our complimentary online converter.

 How to convert dot to txt?